andriantolie/eosc-commands/README.md

 # EOSC

-EOSC is a command line tool that can be used to interact with EOS node (EOSD).
-It is can be found inside ./programs/eosc/eosc and it is built together when you built EOSD.
+EOSC is a command line tool that can be used to interact with an EOS node (started by by the launcher EOSD).
+It is can be found inside the eos repository at https://github.com/EOSIO/eos/tree/master/programs/eosc.
+It is automatically built during the build process of EOSD.

-Currently EOSC only supports communicating with EOSD that is running on localhost port 8888.
-It talks with EOSD through RPC over HTTP, therefore it's important that the EOSD it talks to has its chain_api_plugin enabled.
-To enable the chain_api_plugin on EOSD, add the following line to data_dir/config.ini of EOSD:
+Currently EOSC only supports communicating with EOSD when running on localhost port 8888.
+It communicates with EOSD through RPC over HTTP, therefore it's important that the node that is being communicated with has the chain_api_plugin enabled.
+To enable the chain_api_plugin on a node using EOSD, add the following line to data_dir/config.ini of EOSD:
 ```
 plugin = eos::chain_api_plugin
 ```

-By 24 August 2017 EOS Master Branch, here is the list of commands available for EOSC:
+Below is the full list of commands available for EOSC, according the status of August 24th 2017 EOS Master Branch,
 - [help](#help)
 - [info](#info)
 - [block](#block)